NikhilMahendrakar/Sortingapplication-C--/README.md

     dotnet run
     ```

-4. Open your browser and navigate to `https://localhost:5001`.
+4. Open your browser and navigate to the local uri that is given in the output (in Terminal).

 ## Usage